sudipshourja/speller/README.md

-# Lab Report: Enhancing a Spell Checker using Hash Tables
+# Enhancing a Spell Checker using Hash Tables

 ## Abstract